Ben Gurion airport is Israel's main international airport, located 15 kilometers or 9 miles from Tel Aviv.

 I recommend you arrive at Ben Gurion airport early enough - about 3 hours before the flight for economy class and, 2 and a half hours for business class.
 Better to be relaxed and not pressured time-wise in anyway.

-The good news is that Ben Gurion airport supports internet check-in.
-If your airline provides this service, you can arrive at least a half an hour later, an hour later if you aren't sending any luggage.
+Internet Checkin - The good news is that Ben Gurion airport supports internet check-in.
+If your airline provides this service, you can arrive about two hours before the flight, and if you only have carry-on luggage, even an hour and a half will do.

 There are two VIP Lounges for passengers with business or first class tickets.